Funds needed for stroke ambo

-A fundraising appeal has started for a key element for a purpose-built stroke amblance in the South East.
+A fundraising appeal has started for a key element for a purpose-built stroke ambulance in the South East.

 Stroke Foundation is seeking to raise $100,000 for a CT brain scanner as part of the vehicle.